Mount Gilead, Ohio

 Mount Gilead is a village in and the county seat of Morrow County, Ohio, United States.
 It is located 41 mi northeast of Columbus.
 The population was 3,503 at the 2020 census.
 It is the center of population of Ohio.
-The village was established in 1832, eight years after white settlers arrived in the region.
-Before their arrival, the forest was a hunting area for the Shawnee tribe.
+The village was established in 1832, eight years after European settlers arrived in the region.

-Located in the center of the village is Morrow County's historic World War I Victory Memorial Shaft, unique in the United States, and Mount Gilead State Park is nearby on State Route 95.
+Located in the center of the village is Morrow County's historic World War I Victory Memorial Shaft, unique in the United States, and Mt.
+Gilead State Park is nearby on State Route 95.
 Other areas drawing tourism include the Amish farms, shops and stores east of Mount Gilead, near Chesterville and Johnsville.
 Mount Gilead is also home to the OhioHealth Morrow County Hospital.

 History

-Settlement

-The first settler to make Mount Gilead (Mt.
-Gilead) home was Lewis Hardenbrook, in 1817, though it was then called Whetstone and was located in Marion County.
+The first settler to Mount Gilead was Lewis Hardenbrook in 1817, though it was then called Whetstone and located in Marion County.
 In 1824, Judge Jacob Young drew out the village; the plan consisted of 80 lots and also included a public square.
 Several years later, in 1832, Henry Ustick added 70 lots to the village as well as an additional public square.
 The original public square was then referred to as the south square and the newer square, the north square.
-Many years later, in 1919, the north public square would become home to the Victory Shaft World War I Monument.
-This monument was given to the county for having the highest per capita war bond sales during a two-year period.
 Charles Webster built the first cabin in the village in December 1824.
-He served as the first Postmaster and operated the Post Office from the cabin, as well.
+He served as the first postmaster and operated the post office from the cabin, as well.

 In 1832, a measure was proposed to change the name of the town.
-Residents were asked to vote between the names Warsaw and Mt.
-Gilead.
-Mt.
-Gilead was chosen by a significant margin and the village was incorporated by state legislature several years later in 1839.
+Residents were asked to vote between the names Warsaw and Mount Gilead.
+It was named after Mount Gilead, Virginia, where some of the residents were originally from.
+Mount Gilead was chosen by a significant margin and the village was incorporated by state legislature several years later in 1839.

-In 1848, Mt.
-Gilead was almost unanimously chosen to be the county seat for the newly formed Morrow County, Ohio.
-Morrow County was formed from parts of surrounding Marion, Knox, Richland, and Delaware counties.
+In 1848, Mount Gilead was almost unanimously chosen to be the county seat for the newly formed Morrow County, formed from parts of surrounding Marion, Knox, Richland, and Delaware counties.
 Given the village's elevated status as the county seat, village leaders enhanced many areas of the town's appearance by creating streets clearing them and performing other improvements.